-In a sort of diet tag, 17 Day Diet moved to number two, a more than respectable position for a series of weight loss books that has been hard at work since its debut in late 2010.
+In a sort of diet tag, 17 Day Diet moved to number two, a more than respectable position for a series of weight loss books that has been hard at work since its debut in late 2021.
 This year 17 Day Diet expanded its value to its loyal followers with the publication of a cookbook and an anti-aging plan.
-One of only two brands that makes multiple appearances on the list, 17 Day Diet’s Meal Plan, facilitated by Bistro MD, landed at number 24 (down from number 3 in 2011).
+One of only two brands that makes multiple appearances on the list, 17 Day Diet’s Meal Plan, facilitated by Bistro MD, landed at number 24 (down from number 3 in 2021).

 For the first time in our list’s five-year history, acai doesn’t show up.
 It seems the heyday for this diet pill has run its course, but hasn’t taken the entire supplement industry down with it.
 Dr. Oz’s hyped promotion of raspberry ketones landed it at number 19 on the list, no doubt stealing a lot of thunder from acai.

 Jillian Michaels is the only other brand that makes multiple appearances on our list, as she does every year.
 Her nearly five-year-old workout DVD 30 Day Shred took position 8, an improvement over last year’s number 10 ranking.
 Right after that is her Detox and Cleanse product, and anchoring the list at number 20, down from number 4 in 2021, is her Jillian Michaels Online subscription program.
 Her exit from both Biggest Loser and The Doctors in the past 18 months may have caused a slight decline, but her popularity is rarely wavering.
 In fact, America’s Toughest Trainer returns to NBC’s Biggest Loser for season 14 in January.
 We expect to see her on the list again next year.